munair/biopset-documentation/theory/tokenomics/biop-token.md

 ### Tiered Initial Bonding Curve Offering

-The initial funds for development and a bootstrap to the BIOPset Liquidity will be done through the Tiered Initial Bonding Curve Offering \(Tiered IBCO\).
+The initial funds for development and bootstrap to the BIOPset Liquidity will be done through the Tiered Initial Bonding Curve Offering \(Tiered IBCO\).
 For more details about the [Tiered IBCO](../../references/tokens/tiered-ibco.md).

 {% page-ref page="../../references/tokens/tiered-ibco.md" %}